Al-Zahrawi: Tone

-Pharmacology and Cosmetics
+Pharmacology and cosmetics

 In pharmacy and pharmacology, Al-Zahrawi pioneered the preparation of medicines by sublimation and distillation.
 He dedicated the 28th chapter of his book to pharmacy and pharmaceutical techniques.
 The chapter was later translated into Latin under the title of Liber Servitoris, where it served as an important source for European herbalists.
 The book is of particular interest, as it provides the reader with recipes and explains how to prepare the "simples" from which were compounded the complex drugs then generally used.

 Al-Zahrawi also touched upon the subject of cosmetics and dedicated a chapter for it in his medical encyclopedia.
 As the treatise was translated into Latin, the cosmetic chapter was used in the West.
 Al-Zahrawi considered cosmetics a branch of medicine, which he called "Medicine of Beauty" (Adwiyat al-Zinah).
 He deals with perfumes, scented aromatics and incense.
-He also invented a perfumed sticks rolled and pressed in special molds, perhaps the earliest antecedents of present-day lipsticks and solid deodorants.
+He also invented perfumed sticks rolled and pressed in special molds, perhaps the earliest antecedents of present-day lipsticks, and solid deodorants.

 Legacy

 Al-Zahrawi was the "most frequently cited surgical authority of the Middle Ages".

 Donald Campbell, a historian of Arabic medicine, described Al-Zahrawi's influence on Europe as follows:

 The chief influence of Albucasis on the medical system of Europe was that his lucidity and method of presentation awakened a prepossession in favour of Arabic literature among the scholars of the West: the methods of Albucasis eclipsed those of Galen and maintained a dominant position in medical Europe for five hundred years, i.e long after it had passed its usefulness.
 He, however, helped to raise the status of surgery in Christian Europe; in his book on fractures and luxations, he states that 'this part of surgery has passed into the hands of vulgar and uncultivated minds, for which reason it has fallen into contempt.'
 The surgery of Albucasis became firmly grafted on Europe after the time of Guy de Chauliac (d.1368).

 In the 14th century, the French surgeon Guy de Chauliac quoted al-Tasrif over 200 times.
 Pietro Argallata (d.
 1453) described Al-Zahrawi as "without doubt the chief of all surgeons".
 Al-Zahrawi's influence continued for at least five centuries, extending into the Renaissance, evidenced by al-Tasrif's frequent reference by French surgeon Jacques Daléchamps (1513–1588).

-The street in Cordova where he lived is named in his honor as "Calle Albucasis".
+The street in Córdoba where he lived is named in his honor as "Calle Albucasis".
 On this street he lived in house no. 6, which is preserved today by the Spanish Tourist Board with a bronze plaque (awarded in January 1977) which reads: "This was the house where Al-Zahrawi lived."